snowplow/snowplowanalytics.com/_posts/2018-04-02-snowplow-r103-paestum-released-with-ip-lookups-enrichment-upgrade/index.md

 ---

 We are proud to announce the release of [Snowplow R103 Paestum][release-notes].
-This release is centered around upgrading the IP lookups enrichment for both the batch and streaming pipelines given the impeding end of life of Maxmind's legacy databases.
+This release is centered around upgrading the [IP Lookups Enrichment][ip-lookups-enrichment] for both the batch and streaming pipelines given the impending end of life of Maxmind's legacy databases.

-It also ships with a security improvement for cross domain policy management on the Clojure collector.
+It also ships with a security improvement for cross-domain policy management on the Clojure Collector.

 Read on for more information on R103 Paestum, named after [the ancient city in in Italy][paestum]: